Hot Springs State Park

 THERMOPOLIS, Wyo. -- When Barb Vietti stopped at Hot Springs State Park on a frigid day this past winter, she saw holes in the river ice and steam rising up from unusual places.

-The indoor mineral pool at the Wyoming State Bath House in Thermopolis still offers soakers a free 20-minute dip.
+The indoor mineral pool at the Wyoming State Bath House, part of a state park, in Thermopolis still offers soakers a free 20-minute dip.

 View photos of the waters at Hot Springs State Park.